-I hope that this article – The Best Android Tablets for Drawing in 2021 – A Detailed Buyer’s Guide – offers a fairly complete and helpful overview of how best to make art on an Android device, and that you come to discover just how good Android can be as a creative tool.
+I hope that this article – The Best Android Tablet for Drawing – A Detailed Buyer’s Guide – offers a fairly complete and helpful overview of how best to make art on an Android device, and that you come to discover just how good Android can be as a creative tool.

 In this section we’re going to talk about three different Samsung tablets, all of which do a very good job in helping an artist create beautiful art, and all of which are great artist tools and great Android tablets: